yext/answers-search-ui/README.md

   },
   // Function invoked when a user clicks to change pages.
 By default, scrolls the user to the top of the page.
   onPaginate: (newPageNumber, oldPageNumber, totalPages) => {},
-  // DEPRECATED with showFirstAndLastButton.
+  // DEPRECATED, please use showFirstAndLastButton instead.
   // Display a double arrow allowing users to jump to the first page of results.
 Defaults to showFirstAndLastButton.
   showFirst: true,
-  // DEPRECATED with showFirstAndLastButton.
+  // DEPRECATED, please use showFirstAndLastButton instead.
   // Display a double arrow allowing users to jump to the last page of results.
 Defaults to showFirstAndLastButton.
   showLast: true,
 });